Boris Johnson tops list as MPs declare 8million in outside income - ExBulletin

 Sir Geoffrey came under fire in 2021 after it emerged he used a proxy to vote in Parliament while working on a corruption probe in the British Virgin Islands.

-Other top earners include Matt Hancock, who declared 442,697 over the past year, including 320,000 while appearing on Im A Celebrity, Get Me Out Of Here!
+Other high earners include Matt Hancock, who declared 442,697 over the past year, including 320,000 while appearing on Im A Celebrity, Get Me Out Of Here!

 Nine of the top 10 earners were Tory MPs, with David Lammy the only Labor MP in the top 10, reporting 108,259.
 This included 48,908 in speaking costs and 53,500 for presenting shows on LBC.